Documentation

 Examples

-A running stack exposes a single HTTP entrypoint, for example http://localhost:3000.
+A running stack exposes a single HTTP entrypoint, for example http://localhost:3000 (or whatever you chose for CORVIONT_PORT).
 All examples below assume that base URL.

 Use case 1: Render a map (managed style)